moniker001/rcchelp/README.md

 This is a personal repository for storing my work for **Redo rcchelp** project for the Research Computing Center at the University of Chicago.

-The new rcchelp script can be found in `/bash/rcchelp.sh`.
+The new rcchelp Bash script can be found in `/bash/rcchelp.sh`.

 To run the script, type the following in the command line:
 ```